Mahim1997/Censorship-Analyzer/README.md

 # SoftwareProject [Censorship Analyzer]
-This project was done during the Level 3 Term 2 (ISD) and the Level 4 Term 1 (Software development) courses.
+This project was done during the Level 3 Term 2 (ISD Sessional) and the Level 4 Term 1 (Software Development Sessional) courses.

 ## Short description
 The aim of this project is to determine different methods of censorship applied in the ISPs.